josephleblanc/syn_parser/docs/refactor_test_progress.md

 4. Maintain version control discipline
 5. Verify fixes by re-running relevant tests with `2>/dev/null` to check pass/fail status
    Example: `cargo test <test_name> 2>/dev/null`
-6. Check for compiler errors with `cargo check 2>&1 | rg -A 8 E0` after each change
+6. Check for compiler errors with `cargo check 2>&1 | rg -A 8 E0` after each change and before claiming an error is fixed